spiral-software/fftx/README.md

 it will be built or not.
 There is also a flag allowing the building of the example programs to be skipped (useful when you only need to build the libraries for an external application).
 The script is self-documenting; edit the script to set the flags for the libraries either **true** or **false**.

+NOTE: It is strongly recommended that you build all libraries (even if you add few or no fixed size entries to the library).
+This is because some of the header files are created automatically at build time.
+At run time the API can check if a specific transform of the requested size exists in the library and use it if it exists.
+If it doesn't exist then the desired transform can be generated and compiled on-the-fly (RTC).

 Once you have made the appropriate choices simply run the script:
 ```
-./config-fftx-libs.sh
+./config-fftx-libs.sh <platform>
+where <platform> is one of { CPU [default] | CUDA | HIP }
 ```
-No arguments are required for this script.
+If no argument is provided, then the platform defaults to CPU.
 This script runs the **build-lib-code.sh** script in the **src/library** directory and will marshall the resources and options needed for the set of libraries selected.
 This step can take quite a long time depending on the number of transforms and set of